yt-dlp/yt-dlp/README.md

     --dateafter DATE                 Download only videos uploaded on or after this date.
 The date formats accepted is the same as --date
-    --match-filter FILTER            Generic video filter.
+    --match-filters FILTER           Generic video filter.
 Any field (see "OUTPUT TEMPLATE") can be compared with a number or a string using the operators defined in "Filtering formats".
 You can
-                                     also simply specify a field to match if the field is present and "!field" to check if the field is not present.
-In addition, Python style regular expression matching
+                                     also simply specify a field to match if the field is present, use "!field" to check if the field is not present, and "&" to check multiple conditions.
-                                     can be done using "~=", and multiple filters can be checked with "&".
 Use a "\" to escape "&" or quotes if needed.
-Eg:
+If used multiple times, the filter matches if atleast one of the conditions are met.
+Eg: --match-filter
-                                     --match-filter "!is_live & like_count>?100
+                                     !is_live --match-filter "like_count>?100 &
-                                     & description~='(?i)\bcats \& dogs\b'"
+                                     description~='(?i)\bcats \& dogs\b'"
-                                     matches only videos that are not live, has a like count more than 100 (or the like field is not available), and also has a description that contains the phrase "cats
-                                     & dogs" (ignoring case)
+                                     matches only videos that are not live OR those that have a like count more than 100 (or the like field is not available) and also has a description that contains the phrase "cats & dogs" (ignoring case)
     --no-match-filter                Do not use generic video filter (default) --no-playlist                    Download only the video, if the URL refers to a video and a playlist